jhu20/Malaria-Detection/README.md

-# malaria_detection.ai

 Utilizes an optimized CNN for identification of malaria in blood cells.
-The data is from the NIH dataset and Kaggle(https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria/tasks)
+The data is originally from the NIH dataset/Kaggle(https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria/tasks)